|Location:||South of Zambujal, Cabo Espichel|

 Gruta do Zambujal is not existing any more.
 If you have an old guide book you can stop looking for the cave as it does not exist any more.

 Discovered in 1978, it was soon developed as a show cave and opened to the public.
 It became popular but was finally abandoned.
 The cave was vandalized, many of the fine speleothems it was famous for were stolen or destroyed.
-We do not know if it was abandoned because it was closed, or if it was closed because it was vandalized.
+We do not know if it was vandalized because it was closed, or if it was closed because it was vandalized.

 Then the cave was open only to scientists, while it was owned by a quarry owner.
 Quarrying became a danger for the cave, but finally it was destroyed by the construction of a road, the access road to the control tower of maritime traffic.
 Continuous vibrations a shock waves from the explosions of the quarrying destroyed the rest.
 So the cave is actually completely destroyed.